hyperoslo/heroku-deploy/README.md

 ```

+## Features

+* Support for multiple languages and frameworks using deploy packs (see below)
+* Streams output from subcommands
+* Rely on UNIX exit statuses to abort deployment early in case of failure

 ## Deploy Packs

 A deploy pack represents a set of deployment instructions for a given language or framework.
 These instructions could range from turning on maintenance mode, scaling processes to scheduling backups.